AWS

 Under Add permissions, select Create inline policy

-Click JSON and paste the custom policy provided below
+Click JSON and paste the provided below

 Click Next

-Add Policy name:
+Add Policy name: HaloSecurity

 Click Create Policy